-The rehabilitation services commission ("RSC") promulgates this rule in accordance with Chapter 1347. of the Revised Code.
+The "Opportunities for Ohioans with Disablities" (OOD) promulgates this rule in accordance with Chapter 1347. of the Revised Code.

 (A) For the purposes of this rule, the following definitions apply: